C.C.W.M.T.T.

-C.C.W.M.T.T (abbreviated as Can't Come with Me This Time) is the fourth studio album by Canadian rapper and producer Sean Leon.
+C.C.W.M.T.T (abbreviated as Can't Come with Me This Time) is the second studio album by Canadian rapper and producer Sean Leon.
 It was released as an audio-film and an album on November 29, 2017.
 The album was supported by two singles, "Gold" and "Vintage".

 Background

 On September 24, 2017, Leon released a track titled "Vintage" as the first single of a supposed upcoming extended play titled I Can See a Blue Sky from Here.
 "Vintage" had previously been included in a short film released on YouTube by Leon titled Life When You're the Movie, as early as December 21, 2016, when its first trailer was released.